 How does my team enter the challenge?

-Minnesota Economics Challenge is generously supported by The Mosaic Company and is hosted by the Federal Reserve Bank of Minneapolis.
+The 2018 Minnesota Economics Challenge is generously supported by The Mosaic Company, Piper Jaffray & Co., and Think Mutual Bank, and is hosted by the Federal Reserve Bank of Minneapolis.